Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 We can update the IP address manually or automatically

 :::::{tab-set}
-::::{tab-item} Manually update IP address
+::::{tab-item} Manually update IP

 1
 ::::

-::::{tab-item} Automatically update IP address q
+::::{tab-item} Automatically update IP q
 ::::
 :::::